mredig/Notes-to-Self/Linux Admin/Docker Reference.md

 	* `docker run -d --rm --name [createANameHere] --network [networkName] [image-name] [commandToRun]`
 	* `-d` means *detach* and will run it in the background
 	* `--rm` will delete the container after it has stopped
-	* `--network` and its followup argument is optional, but recommende for production (more on networks below)
+	* `--network` and its followup argument is optional, but recommended for production (more on networks below)

 * List containers
 	* `docker container ls -a`